Updated: 4 days ago

 If you want to find anyone in the spring and autumn, you look for their field.
 The maize and potato fields, which border the small rivers that run through every village, their banks covered in shady weeping willow, are full of little family groups.
 The quiet is interrupted only by the soft, good natured banter and occasionally by a shout across to the neighbour's field for help or a cigarette.
 There are no fences, just the odd stone marking out the boundaries between the plots.
 The work will last from early morning until sunset, during which time the village is deserted.

 The corn maize is stored in white hessian sacks in one of the outbuildings behind Tanti Ana's house.
-This is ground up with a mill stone and used to feed the hens and pigs, and to make mamaliga or polenta.
-The stripped cobs are stored in large rabbit-like hutches on legs and fed to the sows.
+This is ground up with a small hammer mill (the village's large mill with stones 120cm in diameter and turned by steam, closed down many years ago) and used to feed the hens and pigs.
+The stripped cobs are stored in large rabbit-like hutches on legs and fed to her pigs.
+The best corn, the old variety hard flint corn - 8 Row, 12 Row and 3 Month - is kept for humans and used to make polenta or mamaliga.
+The best cobs are kept for next year's planting.

 Apart from the occasional water melon, Tanti Ana does not buy from the tradesmen that appear in the village in all seasons, singing out a list of their wares through a loud speaker as they drive slowly along the high street, in dirty white transit vans that hurtle between the settlements.
 "Castraveti!
 Cartofi!
 Vinete!
 Pepanele!
 Rossi!"
 By February, when village cellars are starting to empty, these vans are a lifeline to some families without transport.
 People become irritable and the pleading season starts in earnest.
 Not Tanti Ana.